oscar-system/GAP_pkg/GAP_pkg_quagroup/README.md

 # GAP_pkg_quagroup

-This is generated wrapper package for the GAP package QuaGroup 1.8.3.
+This is a generated Julia wrapper package for the GAP package QuaGroup 1.8.3.

 ## Issues